 Moreover, Naturalia: Chronicle of Contemporary Ruins asks a fundamental question: that of the place of Man on Earth and his relationship with Nature.
 Far from being pessimistic, and at a time when Man’s domination of Nature has never been so extreme, it aims to wake our consciousness.

 Man builds, Man abandons.
 Every time for his own peculiar reasons.
 Nature does not care about those reasons.
 But one thing is for sure, when Man leaves, She comes back and She takes back everything.

 In his poem Eternity of Nature, brevity of Man, Alphonse de Lamartine writes “Triumph, immortal Nature! / Whose hand full of days / Lends unlimited strengths / Times that always rise again!”
-In her inexorable progression, She starts reclaiming the outsides of an Italian villa (slide 2 above) before infiltrating the insides of a Croatian castle (Slide 3) or a Belgian greenhouse (10).
-Then, She grows in the atrium of a Polish palace (21), in a Hungarian train station (22) or a Cuban theater (24) before invading a Montenegrin castle (51).
-Then, She guzzles the cross of a Belgian monastery (53) or given more time, imprisons a Taiwanese mansion with her strong roots (70).
+In her inexorable progression, She starts reclaiming a statue in the park of a French castle (slide 1).
+Then, She tackles the facade of an Italian villa (12) before infiltrating the interior of a Croatian castle (14) or a Belgian greenhouse (25).
+Then, She grows in the atrium of a Polish palace (31), in a Hungarian train station (32) or a Cuban theater (34) before invading a Montenegrin castle (52).
+Next, given more time, She imprisons a Taiwanese mansion with her strong roots (59).

 The next steps?
 Collapse and burial.

 French poet Léo Ferré said “With Time goes, everything goes”.
 So, when Nature and Time will have taken back what Man abandons, what will be left of our civilization?